 Your coach will push you hard to help you succeed in the real world, and keep you accountable to your vision.
 Good, honest feedback can sting, but confronting problems is what will help you succeed in the long run.

 They will work with you as a person, not just as a company, and as humans, they won't always be right – you will often know better!
-All we ask from everyone in our program – coaches included – is that they listen respectfully, engage honestly, and contribute meaningfully.
+All we ask from everyone – coaches included – is that they listen respectfully, engage honestly, and contribute meaningfully.